chenbk85/iphone-html5-offline-app-demo/README.md

 You can use any web server.
 I'm not doing anything special with `node` here.

-You just have to make sure that `main.manifest` loads with the mime-type `text/cach-manifest`
+You just have to make sure that `main.appcache` loads with the mime-type `text/cach-manifest`

     npm install spark
     spark